 Travel will be very different for a few years after COVID-19.
 A first aid kit should now include an N95 surgical face mask and hand sanitizer, alcohol wipes, and disinfectant wipes.
 We use wipes to clean our armrest and table tray on airplanes and other transportation.
 Plus, these days, a digital thermometer to check for a fever is a good idea to be part of any first aid kit for travel.
 We are even carrying Rapid tests for COVID since here in Canada, we can pick them up for free.

 Disclosure: This first aid checklist does not replace personal medical advice from a qualified doctor.
 We recommend going to a travel health clinic and talk to your doctor for professional information.

 You can check out the best first aid kits to suit your needs here on Amazon now.
-You can then mix and match what you need just remember to keep it light weight.
-You can just bring a few items rather than packing in bulk.
+You can then mix and match what you need just remember to keep it lightweight.
+You can just bring a few items rather than packing them in bulk.